Analysis | Trump continues to refuse to accept the deadliness of the coronavirus pandemic

 As we explained last week, though, Trump’s repeated insistence that the death toll might only be 60,000 was again a misunderstanding of the numbers in at least two ways.
 One was that the IMHE model only projects deaths until August, meaning that a resurgence of the coronavirus in the fall and winter — or a second wave at any time — isn’t included in its tally.
 The second is that the model is variable, dependent upon new data and estimates.

-As it stands, for example, the IMHE model projects more than 74,000 deaths by the end of May.
+As it stands, for example, the IMHE model projects about 74,000 deaths by the end of May.

-Biden/Obama were a disaster in handling the H1N1 Swine Flu.
-Polling at the time showed disastrous approval numbers.
-17,000 people died unnecessarily and through incompetence!
-Also, don’t forget their 5 Billion Dollar Obamacare website that should have cost close to nothing!— Donald J. Trump (@realDonaldTrump) April 17, 2020

 Even last Monday, with the toll at more than 40,000 and the country seeing more than 1,700 new deaths a day on average, Trump insisted that the total number of deaths might be held near 50,000.